-This season, up and coming mezzo-soprano TAMARA MUMFORD returned to the Metropolitan Opera for the new productions of Das Rheingold and Nixon in China, as well Ariadne auf Naxos, The Magic Flute, and The Queen of Spades.
-Upcoming engagements include a return to the Opera Company of Philadelphia as the title role in the American premiere of Henze’s Phaedra, a concert with the Los Angeles Philharmonic at the Hollywood Bowl, and concerts with Donald Runnicles at the Grand Teton Festival.
-Next season she returns to the Met in its new productions of Anna Bolena and the complete Ring Cycle, and appears in concert with the Los Angeles Philharmonic, the Chamber Music Society of Lincoln Center, and the Utah Symphony.
+Recently, up and coming mezzo-soprano TAMARA MUMFORD returned to the Metropolitan Opera for the new productions of Das Rheingold and Nixon in China, as well Ariadne auf Naxos, The Magic Flute, and The Queen of Spades.
+Other recent engagements include a return to the Opera Company of Philadelphia as the title role in the American premiere of Henze’s Phaedra, a concert with the Los Angeles Philharmonic at the Hollywood Bowl, and concerts with Donald Runnicles at the Grand Teton Festival.

 A graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program, Mumford made her debut there as Laura in Luisa Miller, and has since appeared in their productions of Rigoletto, Ariadne, Il Trittico, Parsifal, Idomeneo, Cavalleria Rusticana, the complete Ring Cycle, and The Magic Flute (which was broadcast live in HD in movie theaters around the world).
 Other recent opera engagements have included her debuts at the Opera Company of Philadelphia as the title role in The Rape of Lucretia, Glimmerglass Opera as Dido in Dido and Aeneas, and the Glyndebourne Opera Festival and the BBC Proms as Ottavia in L’incoronazione di Poppea.
 She has also appeared as Isabella in L’Italiana in Algeri at the Palm Beach Opera; as the title role in The Rape of Lucretia, conducted by Lorin Maazel at the Castleton Festival; as Principessa in Suor Angelica and Ciesca in Gianni Schicchi with the Orchestra Sinfonica Giuseppe Verdi di Milano in Italy; and the title role in La Cenerentola at Utah Festival Opera.